Lee Matthews (footballer): Career

 If injury was a niggling concern the previous season, the 2002–03 season was one blighted by injury.
 Sustaining a back injury in a 3–1 home defeat to Queens Park Rangers, he was taken off by Wilson, who stated: "It needed to be done because we can't afford to lose someone like Lee for a lengthy spell."
-However the damage was done, a slipped disc as it turned to be, booked him a lengthy spell on the sidelines.
+However, the damage was done, a slipped disc, as it turned to be, booked him a lengthy spell on the sidelines.
 It took another ten months for Matthews to recover.

 At the start of the 2003–04 season he was used almost exclusively as a substitute.
 In mid-December he joined Third Division side Darlington on a one-month loan.
 He played six games, scoring one goal against Carlisle United.
-Upon returning to Bristol he went straight into the first team – though this was at Rovers rather than City.
+Upon returning to Bristol he went straight into the first-team, though this was at Rovers rather than City.
 Wilson claimed this was to give Matthews a chance at regular football.
 Appreciated at The Memorial Stadium, Matthews considered making the move permanent.
-Caretaker-manager Phil Bater was keen to oblige, however the loan deal ended in March, Matthews having failed to score in nine games.
+Caretaker manager Phil Bater was keen to oblige; however, the loan deal ended in March, Matthews having failed to score in nine games.
 He moved straight on to Yeovil Town, in a loan deal later extended to the end of the season.
 In June 2004 he was released by City, though manager Wilson soon followed him out the door.

 In June 2004 he was signed to Port Vale, manager Martin Foyle looking to replace Scottish dynamo Stephen McPhee.
 Foyle and Matthews seemingly got off to a good start, Matthews claiming to be "really impressed" with Foyle.
 Despite being released by City, Matthews never held a grudge and his praise of the club persuaded Vale teammate Steve Brooker to sign with City in September 2004.
 He scored ten goals in 32 games for Vale during the 2004–05 season.
 This would prove to be his most successful season in terms of match fitness.
-The 2005–06 season was exceptionally poor for Matthews, his injury problems seemingly worsening, he played just three games and he was released upon the season's conclusion.
+The 2005–06 season was exceptionally poor for Matthews, his injury problems seemingly worsening, he played just three games.
+He was released upon the season's conclusion.

 He spent the 2006–07 season with Crewe Alexandra, where again injuries severely limited his contribution, this time to ten appearances, all from the bench, never finding the net.
 He was once again released in the summer.
 He joined Livingston in August 2007, but was released shortly afterwards.

-Later life
+Later and personal life

 After retiring as a player, Matthews set up the football agency firm Sports Management International, along with Mark Obern.

+His son, Ajay Matthews, played for Middlesbrough at youth team level and also represented England at under-17 level.